pywbem/pywbem/docs/index.rst

   * `mof_compiler`_ - Takes MOF files as input and creates the CIM elements defined in them in a WBEM server.

-  * `wbemcli`_ - Provides an interactive Python environment for invoking CIM operations on a WBEM server.
+  * `wbemcli`_ - Provides an interactive Python environment for issuing operations to a WBEM server.

 Changes
 -------